About Us

 • Provided case management services for nearly 1,000 children and families

-• Assisted more than 130 individuals with in-home community supports
+• Assisted more than 130 individuals with in-home community support

 • Engaged more than 500 individuals in recreational activities